-Installing SATA 3 Gbit/s Hard Disk Drives
+Installing SAS or SATA 3 Gb/s Hard Disk Drives

-Your Mac Pro can accommodate up to four internal 1-inch-high SATA 3 Gbit/s hard disk drives in the hard drive bays.
+Your Mac Pro can accommodate up to four internal 1-inch-high SATA or SAS 3 Gb/s hard disk drives in the hard drive bays.
 If your Mac Pro comes with a single drive installed, it's in the first bay.
 You can install drives in the second, third, and fourth hard drive bays.